 After arriving in Canada, the applicant must attend an arrival meeting with NSOI within 60 days of arrival.
-The NSOI officer will provide the applicant regarding further guidance and information related to the terms of Performance Agreement.
+The NSOI officer will provide the applicant with further guidance and information related to the terms of the Performance Agreement.

 Step 5: Apply for Nomination

-Once the applicant successfully fulfils the terms of Business Performance Agreement and submits a Business Establishment Progress Report to NSOI, he/she can then apply to be nominated by the province of Nova Scotia under the NSNP by submitting a Nomination Request Form.
-The Nomination Request Form includes information like Special Purpose Report and an audit opinion, both of which should be provided by a designated Audit Service Verifier.
+Once the applicant successfully fulfills the terms of the Business Performance Agreement and submits a Business Establishment Progress Report to NSOI, he/she can then apply to be nominated by the province of Nova Scotia under the NSNP by submitting a Nomination Request Form.
+The Nomination Request Form includes information like a Special Purpose Report and an audit opinion, both of which should be provided by a designated Audit Service Verifier.
 The applicant then receives a letter from NSOI regarding the confirmation of Nomination.
-After the candidate receives a proof of nomination, the application will be directly to IRCC by the NSNP.
+After the candidate receives proof of nomination, the application will be directed to IRCC by the NSNP.

 Step 6: Apply for Permanent Residence